tvlfyi/tvix/eval/README.md

 Please contact [TVL](https://tvl.fyi) with any questions you might have.

+## Nix test suite

+C++ Nix implements a language test suite in the form of Nix source code files, and their expected output.
+The coverage of this test suite is not complete, but we intend to be compatible with it.

+We have ported the test suite to Tvix, but do not run it by default as we are not yet compatible with it.

+You can run the test suite by enabling the `nix_tests` feature in Cargo.

 ## rnix-parser

 Tvix is written in memory of jD91mZM2, the author of [rnix-parser][]